Holy Himalaya Eco Trek

 5 hours

-Yamdro welcomes us to high, expansive terrain embraced by the majestic Yangdol and Puchen Himalayas.
-Here, amidst the vast openness, one may catch sight of wild inhabitants like blue sheep and Mountain Thar traversing the upper slopes, while yaks and horses peacefully graze below.
-The sunlight at this altitude is stunning, casting a brilliant glow over the landscape, with deep blue skies contrasting against the glistening snow-capped peaks.
-Locals occasionally pass through Yamdro on their way to Tibet via the nearby Yamdol Pass (5,326m), adding to the area's sense of connection and adventure.
+Yamdro greets us with high, open country overlooked by the magnificent Yangdol and Puchen Himalayas.
+Up here in the openness, one might spot wild inhabitants such as blue sheep and Mountain Thar across the topmost slopes while yaks and horses graze serenely in the lower parts.
+The sun at this elevation is incredible, glistening through a brilliant, shining light over the terrain, while deep blue skies contrast with glistening snow-capped peaks.
+Locals sometimes pass through Yamdro en route to Tibet via the nearby Yamdol Pass (5,326m), adding to the sense of connectedness and adventure here.

 15